Andaz Mayakoba Resort Riviera Maya

 The four restaurants at the Andaz Mayakoba are:

 On the lagoon side of the hotel are Cocina Milagro and Casa Amate.
-Cocina Milagro is the all day dining restaurant, serving a breakfast buffet in the morning, then lunch and dinner.
+Cocina Milagro is a day dining restaurant, serving a breakfast buffet in the morning, then lunch and dinner.
 It is the only restaurant open for all three meals and overlooks the lagoon pools.

 The most unique and definitely my favorite restaurant was Casa Amate.
-It designed as if you are “at the home of a well-traveled friend” – meaning it is set up as a house with different rooms to dine in, none of which seat more than 16 people, so the experience is very intimate.
-There is a “living room”, “dining room”, and a “library” decorated with Latin American books, maps and artwork.
-The menu is upscale latin cuisine.
+It is designed as if you are “at the home of a well-traveled friend” – meaning it is set up as a house with different rooms to dine in, none of which seat more than 16 people, so the experience is very intimate.
+There is a “living room”, “dining room”, and a “library” decorated with Latin American books, maps, and artwork.
+The menu is upscale Latin cuisine.

 Activities and Things to Do at The Andaz Mayakoba:

-Within the lagoon pool area is also the fitness center, salon and spa.
+Within the lagoon pool area are also the fitness center, salon, and spa.
 The fitness center is in its own building – one side has treadmills and ellipticals and the other is a small area with free weights and a weight machine

 Points and Elite Status:

-The Andaz Mayakoba is great “point value” for a luxury boutique resort on the Caribbean.
+The Andaz Mayakoba is a great “point value” for a luxury boutique resort in the Caribbean.
 Standard rooms typically run about $450 per night, in season, with the Ocean Front Suites coming in around $1,000 per night.
-This is a Hyatt Category 5 hotel, so the a standard room will require 20,000 points per night.
+This is a Hyatt Category 5 hotel, so the standard room will require 20,000 points per night.

-I booked a Standard double room for 6 nights for 120,000 Hyatt Gold Passport Points.
+I booked a Standard double room for 6 nights for 120,000 World of Hyatt Points.

 How to Stay Here Free with Points:

-The fastest way to earn free nights at this hotel is to apply for a credit card with a solid bonus offer such as the Hyatt Visa Card (2 free nights at any Hyatt property) or the Chase Sapphire Preferred Card, which offers 1:1 transfers of Ultimate Rewards Points to Hyatt Gold Passport Points.
+The fastest way to earn free nights at this hotel is to apply for a credit card with a solid bonus offer such as the Hyatt Visa Card or the Chase Sapphire Preferred Card, which offers 1:1 transfers of Ultimate Rewards Points to World of Hyatt Points.

-I haven’t been staying at Hyatt hotels as much lately, so I only had a few Hyatt Gold Passport points.
-However, I did have a bunch a Chase Ultimate Rewards points, so I just transferred my Ultimate Rewards Points to my Hyatt Gold Passport Account (which transferred immediately) and within minutes I had 6 free nights at the Andaz Mayakoba!
+I haven't been staying at Hyatt hotels as much lately, so I only had a few World of Hyatt points.
+However, I did have a bunch of Chase Ultimate Rewards points, so I just transferred my Ultimate Rewards Points to my Hyatt Account (which transferred immediately) and within minutes I had 6 free nights at the Andaz Mayakoba!